 I know all of this from experience!

 I purchased my actual wedding dress from an authorized dealer because there was no way I wanted the most important dress I’d ever wear to be a knock-off or be less than perfect.
 I wanted the real deal – because, after all, your wedding dress is that important of an investment.

 Three months before my wedding, however, I decided to get another, shorter gown for my “getaway” at the end of my reception.
 I already had a gown lined up for this that I’d purchased a year and a half earlier (Remember: I had a very long engagement!), but I decided to go a different style route at the last minute.

-I got online and found an absolutely adorable and short Maggie Sottero wedding dress called Isadora Ann that I fell in love with.
+I got online and found an absolutely adorable and short Maggie Sottero wedding dress.
 I found it online via a “wholesale” dealer for $120 too, with free shipping, direct from China.
 Granted, I already knew the stories behind Chinese replica gowns.
 I already knew the gown would not look exactly like the one in the picture (If it seems too good to be true, it generally is!).
 I figured I’d at least learn some valuable information from the experience, if nothing else.
 That’s why I didn’t plan to spend much money on it or to have extremely high hopes for it.

 I also made sure the purchase would be backed by a money-back guarantee if the gown never shipped, read the seller’s bio and skimmed the numerous seller reviews, and also checked up on the return policy if something horrible happened.

 So, that being said, I didn’t get too disappointed when it came back looking like a very loose translation of what the description claimed it would look like.